Sweetaroo/resume/Readme.md

 ### English Skills:
 - **CET 6**: 554
-- Have no obstacles to watch TED and English mooc without subtitle
+- Be able to watch TED and English mooc without subtitle
 - Be able to formally communicate with foreigners in English